ethanflower1903/docker-12/README.md

 Containers are typically only megabytes in size.

-Virtual machines take several minutes to boot up....
+Virtual machines take several minutes to boot up...

 Dockers boot up virtually instantly.
 How to install docker on Windows